 Parent views and pupil's views are sought via whole school questionnaires.
-We actively encourage parents of children with SEN to have a voice via Annual Review meetings, TAC meetings and progress review meetings and offer flexible appointments to suit throughout the year.
+We actively encourage parents of children with SEN to have a voice via Annual Review meetings, other meetings such as PEP meetings for looked after children, and progress review meetings and offer flexible appointments to suit throughout the year.